 The Gandhi Mahal Interfaith Garden is a collaboration of MNIPL, Gandhi Mahal Restaurant, and First Nations Kitchen.
 Together, we are exploring the intersections between food justice, faith, and climate change by growing healthy food for our partners and creating a radically welcoming space for community to thrive.

 We are thrilled to share our story with you.
 Check out our short video, Growing Together, to learn more.
 Funding for this video is provided by the Center for Prevention at Blue Cross and Blue Shield of Minnesota.

-Join us in the garden this summer 2019!
+Join us in the garden in summer 2020!